PDNow-Research/PDNow/Documentation/daily-tasks.md

 How exactly do we diagnose if our accuracy is good but there is some other problem going on?
 Any form of visualization that could be useful??

+Day 3 Process
+1. We looked at a lot of other papers to see what they have done and identify what we can do differently/test.
+We also decided to exactly replicate the work provided by https://repositorio.unesp.br/bitstream/handle/11449/165337/WOS000385330400009.pdf?sequence=1 paper (old HandPD paper - 67% accuracy with SVM).
+For exact replication, we employed data from the new Hand PD dataset, because the old one did not share the patient information and id (that we needed for replication), although it said it did.
+The new Hand PD dataset contains lots of data outside just the features that the old Hand PD paper worked with, but we are just using those features for now.
+2. The first step of replication was to split into ....